-Ultimately, the goal of accounting software for architects is to keep impeccable records for your business.
+Ultimately, the goal of accounting software for architects is to help keep impeccable records for your business.
 You should be able to gain a clear financial picture of your overall business and individual projects whenever you need them.
 In addition, reporting should be customized to your business.

 At Fusion CPA, we understand that no two architect firms are the same, and it is our goal to meet your specific accounting and financial management needs.
 We have years of experience collaborating with architectural firms, and we’ll work hard every day to make sure your company thrives and operates as smoothly and efficiently as possible.